-In certain corners of global repertory, YouTube embeds in its video service countless treasures-that is materials that cannot be found in libraries or archives because the repertory is in some respect too rare or at least unusual remote.
+In certain corners of global repertory, YouTube embeds in its video service countless treasures-that is materials that cannot be found in libraries because the repertory is in some respect too rare or at least unusual.
 The site is, of course, uncurated.
-There is no meaningful metadata, and one has to take at face value the information provided by the musician who uploaded the material uploader.
-Despite the availability of some large commercial collections of materials relevant to ethnomusicology, YouTube sometimes offers more.
-Finding it may be difficult, but a compensation of the associated video is that it may convey better than any book or record the ordinary context in which a certain kind of music typically occurs.
+There is no meaningful metadata, and one has to take at face value the information provided by the musician who uploaded the material.
+Despite some large commercial collections of materials relevant to ethnomusicology, YouTube sometimes offers more.
+Finding it may be difficult, but a compensation of the associated video is that it may convey better than any book the ordinary context in which a certain kind of music typically occurs.

-Since YouTube is not in any musicology syllabus, I cite two areas an area of value from recent experience.
-A few years ago In 2011 I needed to come up quickly with something content relevant to music in a Third World society.
+Since YouTube is not in any musicology syllabus, I cite two areas of value from recent experience.
+A few years ago I needed to come up quickly with something relevant to music in a Third World society.
 I chose Samoa because of personal familiarity.
-When I visited the South Pacific decades ago I searched in vain for recordings or transcriptions of the native-indigenous music, but none was to be found.
+When I visited the South Pacific decades ago I searched in vain for recordings or transcriptions of the native music, but none was to be found.
 In subsequent years I met a few ethnomusicologists (based in New Zealand and Australia) who did detailed research on particular repertories.
 They published valuable studies, but of course the studies are silent.
-One of the things that fascinatesd me Westerners about Samoan music was is the universal aptitude Samoans (and Tongans) have for spontaneously harmonizing in four voices.
-This skill is undoubtedly a skill-tinged by a missionary past, but the utter dependence on a spontaneous oral tradition and of spontaneity leaves little room for any kind of formal system lying beneath the surface today.
-Samoans value their cultural past, and YouTube abounds with appropriate materials suitable for purposes such as mine.
+One of the things that fascinated me about Samoan music was the universal aptitude Samoans have for spontaneously harmonizing in four voices.
+This is undoubtedly a skill tinged by missionary past, but the utter dependence on oral tradition and spontaneity leaves little room for any kind of formal system lying beneath the surface today.
+Samoans value their cultural past, and YouTube abounds with appropriate materials.
 This performance of the Samoan chant "Savalivali maia" ("Go for a walk with me":